-This video describes how learning at home or in the classroom, with schedules and formats to fit your life, is possible at community college.
+This video describes how a home or classroom learning, with schedules and formats to fit your life, is possible at community college.

 Challenges Facing Health Care Programs

-The ability to provide sufficient health care degree programs to community college students is not without its share of challenges.
-One problem many schools face is the ability to offer sufficient clinical settings to ensure students get the proper on-the-job training while in school.
-In Pittsburgh, Community College of Allegheny County is finding that while the University of Pittsburgh Medical Center is now the number one employer in the region, students find it difficult to get their clinical training prior to graduation.
+Providing sufficient healthcare degree programs to community college students has its share of challenges.
+One problem many schools face is the ability to offer adequate clinical settings to ensure students get the proper on-the-job training while in school.
+For example, in Pittsburgh, the Community College of Allegheny County is finding that while the University of Pittsburgh Medical Center is now the number one employer in the region, students find it challenging to get their clinical training before graduation.

 This video describes the healthcare program at Mitchell Community College.